-(5) If one insists upon finding particular significance in Buckingham's efforts to speak to Richard in person prior to his execution, Margaret's involvement would provide the perfect reason.
-What better excuse to make--for whatever--than to be able to say that "someone else made me do it."
+American Branci What better excuse to make-for whatever-than to be able to say that "someone else made me do it."

-(6) Finally, Margaret's later fits of weeping, noted by her confessor, Bishop Fisher, occurring at times--like Henry's coronation--when she might have been expected to show joy.
-These, of course, might also be attributed to a lessening of psychological tension after years of strain.58 And some people just choke up and cry when they are very happy.
+6. Finally, Margaret's later fits of weeping, noted by her confessor, Bishop Fisher, occurring at times-like Henry's coronation-when she might have been expected to show joy.
+These, of course, might also be attributed to a lessening of psychological tension after years of strain.62 And some people just choke up and cry when they are very happy.
 But, if we can raise the issue of remorse for Henry, we can raise it too for Margaret.
 Was there a price for her son's elevation?
 This point, however, is a weak one.

-The major argument against Margaret's guilt is that she is not named by any contemporary source in connection with the death of the Princes.
-The terms of her attainder are both particular and vague: She is charged with having "conspired, considered and committed high treason... in especial in sending messages, writings and tokens to...Henry, desiring, procuring and stirring him...to come into this realm, and make war... (and having) made chevisancez of great sums of money...in the city of London as in other places to be employed to the execution of...treason; (and having) conspired, considered and imagined the destruction of our said Sovereign Lord, and was assenting, knowing and assisting Henry, late duke of Buckingham and his adherents...in treason."59
+The major argument against Margaret's guilt is that she is not named by any contemporary source in connection with the deaths of the Princes.
+The terms of her attainder are both particular and vague: she is charged with having "conspired, considered and committed high treason...in especial in sending messages, writings and tokens to...Henry, desiring, procuring and stirring him...to come into this realm, and make war...(and having) made chevisancez of great sums of money...in the city of London as in other places to be employed to the execution of...treason; (and having) conspired, considered and imagined the destruction of our said Sovereign Lord, and was assenting, knowing and assisting Henry, late duke of Buckingham and his adherents...in treason."63